About IFIG

 The Committee

-Ami was appointed Chair of IFIG in December 2021 having joined the board in 2017.
-Ami has over twenty years of experience in both claims and underwriting specialising in counter fraud.
+Ami was appointed Chair of IFIG in January 2023 having joined the board in 2017.
+Ami has over 25 years of experience in both claims and underwriting specialising in counter fraud.

 Ami is Head of Personal Injury and Fraud at Tesco Insurance and is responsible for managing and developing the Underwriting and Claims fraud propositions.